-Dublic Codifice and Infractore Incompany Goal Name Public Facilities and Infrastructure Improvements 1 Goal Description The City will continue public improvements in the Pollard Mills neighborhood with the reconstruction of curbs, gutters, and sidewalks, street reconstruction, and storm water drains.
-CDBG Funds are allocated to install new steps, sidewalks, and handrails at DeBord Terrace.
-Goal Name Minimize or Prevent Homelessness In order to minimize or prevent homelessness the City of Ashland has designated 2020 CDBG funding to the following public services agencies: Safe Harbor, Salvation Army and Shelter of Hope.
-2 Goal Description CDBG & CDBG-CV Funds will be used to prevent, prepare for, and respond to the coronavirus.
-Allocations will assist families needing additional resources of food, utility assistance, health referrals, job searches, etc. due to the coronavirus crisis (health related, loss of income, needing additional resources, etc.) Goal Name Safe Adequate Affordable Housing 3 Goal Description The City of Ashland will rehabilitate one home during the PY2020 using carry over and current funds.
+Goal Name Public Facilities and Infrastructure Improvements 1 Goal Description The City will continue public improvements in the Pollard Mills neighborhood with the reconstruction of curbs, gutters, and sidewalks, street reconstruction, and storm water drains.
+Description CDBG Funds are allocated to install new steps, sidewalks, and handrails at DeBord Terrace.
+Goal Name Minimize or Prevent Homelessness 2 Gool In order to minimize or prevent homelessness the City of Ashland has designated 2020 CDBG funding to the following public services agencies: CAReS, Ashland Community Kitchen, Safe Harbor and Shelter of Hope.
+Goal Description CDBG & CDBG-CV Funds will be used to prevent, prepare for, and respond to the coronavirus.
+Allocations will assist families needing additional resources of food, utility assistance, health referrals, job searches, etc. due to the coronavirus crisis (health related, loss of income, needing additional resources, etc.) Goal Name Safe Adequate Affordable Housing 3 Goal Description The City of Ashland will rehabilitate up to two homes during the PY2020 using carry over and current funds.
 The City of Ashland will utilize funds for one code enforcement officer in the target LMI neighborhoods.
 Code Enforcement will provide services in low-and moderate-income areas showing sign of deuteriation.
-Goal Name Ensure Adequate and Dependable Public Facilities The Ashland Child Development Center provides childcare services to primarily LMI families.
-(80% or greater.)
-4 Goal Ashland Senior Center provides meals, socialization, and services at the facility.
-T Description CDBG & CDBG-CV Funds will be used to prevent, prepare for, and respond to the coronavirus.
-Allocations will assist families (including elderly and children) needing additional resources of food, utility assistance, health referrals, job searches, etc. due to the coronavirus crisis (health related, loss of income, needing additional resources, etc.)

-Goal Name Economic Opportunities for Minority Businesses 5 Goal Description Increase jobs for low- and moderate-income families through the Women and Minority Business Loan program.
+Goal Name Ensure Adequate and Dependable Public Facilities The Ashland Child Development Center assists homeless families by providing care for children while the guardian(s) receive services from community partners.
+Guardian(s) are able to receive services from Community partners allowing them to find resources, employment, housing, etc. 4 Goal Ashland Senior Center provides meals, socialization, and services at the facility.
+Description CDBG & CDBG-CV Funds will be used to prevent, prepare for, and respond to the coronavirus.
+Allocations will assist families (including elderly and children) needing additional resources of food, utility assistance, health referrals, job searches, etc. due to the coronavirus crisis (health related, loss of income, needing additional resources, etc.) Goal Name Economic Opportunities for Minority Businesses 5 Goal Description Increase jobs for low- and moderate-income families through the Women and Minority Business Loan program.
 Carry over funds will be used for approved grant recipient in previous year.
 Not funded with PY20 allocation.